If you have a barn, stable, brewery, warehouse, plant nursery, etc. you can help save a cat!

-Please note that we do not adopt indoor house cats who are suitable to be household companions into barns.
+Please note that we do not adopt indoor house cats who are suitable to be household companions into barns, warehouses, etc..

-Adopting a barn cat can help you control a rodent population while also making a great companion!
-If you are looking for a barn cat, they may also provide companionship for you and your other barn animals.
+Adopting a working cat can help you control a rodent population while also making a great companion!
+If you are looking for a barn cat, they may also provide companionship for your barn animals.
 If you do not have other barn cats, you may want to consider adopting a pair through our program!

 What we provide

 When you adopt a cat through our Working Cat Program, the cat will be:

 - Spayed or neutered